BrijeshYadav05253/MetalLB-Document/MetalLb.md

 * Model name: Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz
 * RAM size is 8 GB
 * Storage 256 GB

+# What is the difference between MetalLB and Nginx?

+MetalLB and Nginx serve different roles in managing network traffic within a Kubernetes environment.

+#### MetalLB

+* MetalLB is like a traffic manager for Kubernetes clusters on bare-metal servers.
+It helps external users connect to services by handling IP addresses and balancing the load on the network.
+* MetalLB focuses on network protocols like TCP and UDP.

+#### Nginx

+* Nginx, originally designed as a web server, is a versatile tool.
+It acts as a traffic cop for web traffic, managing HTTP and HTTPS requests and serving as a reverse proxy.
+* Nginx has a broader job, handling web traffic but also being adaptable for other protocols.

+# What do you mean by cluster?

+* A Kubernetes cluster is like a group of computers that team up to make sure everything runs smoothly.
+In this group, there's one computer that takes charge (called the master node) and others that do the actual work (called worker nodes).
+They communicate a lot, share tasks, and help each other out.
+* It is a way for computers to work together seamlessly, making it easy to manage and run various applications without any hiccups.
+The cluster ensures that everything stays organized and efficient, like a well-coordinated team of computers.

+# What do you mean by 'orchestration platform'?

+* An "orchestration platform" in computing refers to a system or tool that manages and coordinates the deployment, configuration, and operation of various software components or services within a complex application or infrastructure.
+It's like a conductor in an orchestra, coordinating the different instruments to play together harmoniously.

 # Command for the setup
 #### Step 1-System Update